Vojtěch Mastný: Diplomat

 After the Czechoslovak declaration of independence in 1918, there was a shortage of Czechs with the necessary experience to serve as diplomats (a profession dominated by the aristocracy at the time).
 Mastný with background in the law was recruited to join the diplomatic corps of the new republic.
 From 1920 to 1925, he served as the Czechoslovak minister-plenipotentiary in London and then from 1925 to 1932 as the minister-plenipotentiary in Rome.

-From 1932 to 1939, Mastný served as the minister-plenipotentiary in Berlin.
+From 1932 to 1939, Mastný served as the minister-plenipotentiary in Berlin with his official title being minister-plenipotentiary of the Republic of Czechoslovakia to the German Reich.
 On 17 May 1933, Mastný submitted a note of protest to the Baron Konstantin von Neurath, against the beatings of Czechoslovak citizens visiting Nazi Germany, complaining that since January of that year, dozens upon dozens of Czechoslovaks had been beaten for speaking either Czech or Slovak.
 In July 1933, as the attacks had not ceased, Mastný visited the Reich Chancellery to personally present Adolf Hitler with another note of protest.

 On 29 February 1936, Mastný met with Hermann Göring who suggested that the main problem in Czechoslovak-German relations was the Franco-Czechoslovak alliance, and that the Reich was willing to work for better relations with Czechoslovakia.
 After the remilitarization of the Rhineland on 7 March 1936, President Edvard Beneš felt that better relations with Germany were a necessity.
-The remiltarization of the Rhineland allowed Germany to start building the Siegfried Line along the French border, therby ending the hope of a French Armed Forces offensive into western Germany if Germany invaded Czechoslovakia.
+The remiltarization of the Rhineland allowed Germany to start building the Siegfried Line along the French border, thereby ending the hope of a French Armed Forces offensive into western Germany if Germany invaded Czechoslovakia.
 On 14 August 1936, Mastný started talks with Albrecht Haushofer of the Dienststelle Ribbentrop.
 Haushofer demanded that Beneš allow autonomy for the Sudetenland in exchange for German recognition of the current border; an end to the tariff war between Germany and Czechoslovakia and an agreement that newspapers in the two nations stop criticizing each other.
 Joining the talks were Count Maximilian zu Trauttmannsdorff.